valhalla/valhalla-docs/add-routing-to-a-map.md

     ```

 2. Go back to the https://mapzen.com/developers page and copy your API key to the clipboard.
 You need to replace these with your own API key and the routing mode you want to use in your map.
-3. Paste your own API key in place of `your-api-key` inside the single quotes.
-It should look something like: `'valhalla-xxxxxx'`.
+3. Paste your own API key in place of `valhalla-xxxxxx` inside the single quotes.
 The routing will only load if you use a valid API key.
 4. Change `your-routing-mode` to `auto` to perform routing by automobile, again maintaining the single quotes.

     ```js
-    router: L.Routing.valhalla('valhalla-xxxxxx', 'auto'),
+    router: L.Routing.mapzen('valhalla-xxxxxx', 'auto'),
     ```

 5. Save your edits and refresh the browser.
 You should see a map, the route line, and updated icons and summary text in the narration box.
 The maneuver instructions are simpler and more concise.